RaviKMalhotra/CCSP/Domain 3 - Cloud Platform and Infrastructure Security/Domain 3 Important Questions 2.md

 D	is	incorrect	because	SRE	is	provided	as	an	extraneous	choice	that	is not	pertinent	to	the	question.

-### Question # 23 - 	A	variety	of	limits	can	be	set	within	a	cloud	environment.
-Which	of	thefollowing	is	NOT	a	unit	where	a	limit	can	be	set?
+### [important] Question # 23 - 	A 	variety	of	limits	can	be	set	 within 	a 	cloud	environment.
+Which 	of	the following	is	NOT 	a	unit	where 	a	 limit	 can	be	set?
 A.	Customer
 B.	Application
 C.	Virtual	machine